wagtail/wagtail/README.md

 For topics and discussions that do not fit Stack Overflow's question and answer format, we have a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) and a [Wagtail Support mailing list](https://groups.google.com/forum/#!forum/wagtail).

+We maintain a curated list of third party packages, articles and other resources at [Awesome Wagtail](https://github.com/springload/awesome-wagtail).

 ### Compatibility

 Wagtail supports Django 1.11.x and 2.0 on Python 3.4, 3.5 and 3.6.
 Supported database backends are PostgreSQL, MySQL and SQLite.